 Like any outdoor wireless remote outlet ought to, the Etekcity outlet was built with IPX4 waterproof certification.
 But in addition to being protected from water, it was also built with a UV-proof design.
 That basically means it holds up equally well against the sun and against the rain.
 But you wouldn’t want to put this in a truly aquatic environment without extra protection.

 The Etekcity outlet uses a remote that broadcasts out a massive 150ft signal.
 You would think that signal would be great for blasting through doors, walls, furniture, and other obstacles.
-However, like any other IR remote, you do pretty much need line of sight with the outlet you’re trying to control.
+However, like any other RF remote, you do pretty much need line of sight with the outlet you’re trying to control.
 Especially if you actually want to reach 150ft.

 As mentioned earlier, the Etekcity is pairing friendly, which allows it to work alongside other outlets and other remotes.
 If you truly need to control several sets of devices, that can be extremely handy.
 Additionally, this outlet is FCC and ETL certified, providing protection for appliances with its short circuit protection, overload protection.
 At numerous places, this model is listed as having a one-year warranty.
 But it actually has a two-year warranty from Etekcity.